 - 1. See Detailed Uploads

 - 2. Marzano Proficiency Scales

 - 3. Assessments

-- 4. Leading Impact Teams
+- 4. Library Materials

-- 5. Reading/Library Materials
+- 5. Reading & Math Materials

-- 6. Curricular Materials

-- 7. Collaboration Time
+- 6. Collaboration Time

-- 8. Professional Development (Core Collaborative, Idaho Coaching Network, Sporleder, Link Crew, NNCTC, Rites of Passage)
+- 7. Professional Development (Core Collaborative, Sporleder, Idaho Coaching Network, Link Crew, NNCTC, Rites of Passage)

-- 3. Provide the URL where this plan will be publicly available:

-NOTE: A copy of this plan must be made available in hard copy upon request.
+- 3. Provide the URL where this plan will be publicly available: NOTE: A copy of this plan must be made available in hard copy upon request.

-- 4. Describe how the Schoolwide Improvement Plan (SWIP) will be monitored and evaluated for effectiveness.
+4. Describe how the Schoolwide Improvement Plan (SWIP) will be monitored and evaluated for effectiveness.
 Discussion Topics

 During the school year, the Building Leadership Team will systematically look at current data, action plan goals, and action plan intervention strategies.
 They will discuss the question, "Are we implementing the action plan and achieving our goals?"
 If not, adjustments will be made to instruction and interventions.
 These reviews will be done monthly by the principal and Building Leadership Team and once each trimester by the staff during Professional Development early release days.
 The district superintendent, building principal, instructional coaches, capacity builders, and leadership team will use leadership planning time to periodically review the SWIP document and evaluate its implementation and effectiveness.
 The district will implement an end-of-school year data day.
 This will take place in June or during August professional development days prior to the start of school.
-The building principal and the leadership team will facilitate this day to review data from ISAT ELA, ISAT math, Interim Assessments, attendance, and graduation.
+The building principal and the leadership team will facilitate this day to review data from ISAT ELA, ISAT math, Interim Assessments, and attendance.
 SWIP plan goals will be evaluated, celebrated (where applicable), and adjusted using this data.
 Action plans will be examined and revised; new tasks/plans will be initiated in years two and three.